kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 | No shared memory (all MPI) | 1 thread/task, 4 tasks/node | 44.5355 s |

-With this hybrid parallelization, we were able to achieve nearly linear speed up when we varied the number of tasks per node used (2 to 8) on 2 worker nodes.
+We also were able to achieve nearly linear speed up when we varied the number of tasks per node used (2 to 8) on 2 worker nodes.

 ![](BFS_CC/cch_su.png)